violentmonkey/violentmonkey.github.io/content/posts/inject-into-context.md

   - /2018/11/23/inject-into-context/
 ---

-Since Violentmonkey v2.10.0, a new type of metadata named [`@inject-into`](/api/metadata-block/#inject-into) is introduced.
-With its help, **scripts can be injected into CSP restricted pages in Firefox now!**
+Violentmonkey v2.10.0 and newer supports [`// @inject-into`](/api/metadata-block/#inject-into) metadata comment so that **the script can be injected into CSP restricted pages in Firefox without suppressing CSP and lowering website security**, although if the scripts accesses global variables of the webpage it will have to add a few tricks as described in [`content`](#mode-content) section below.

+The default mode is [`auto`](#mode-auto), you can change it in Violentmonkey's settings.
+The actual mode can be seen by a userscript in [GM_info.injectInto](/api/#gm_info).
+The popup also shows a `@` mark since Violentmonkey v2.38.0 for scripts in `content` mode.

 ## Contexts

-As we know, there are two types of context for a script to execute in:
+Violentmonkey supports 2 types of context for a script to execute in:

 - context of a web page